soundpress/RulesOfNYC/docs/c20/index.rst

    (2) Special Carry Guard License/Gun Custodian License.
 These are restricted types of Special Carry Licenses.
 The handgun listed on the license may only be carried concealed on the licensee's person while the licensee is actively on duty and engaged in the work assignment which formed the basis for the issuance of the license.
 The licensee may only transport the handgun concealed on her/his person when travelling directly to and from home to a work assignment.

+* Editor's note: In addition to the transport provisions in these Rules, Chapter 104 of the Laws of 2019 enacted an amendment to subdivision 6 of section 400.00 of the New York State Penal Law, authorizing transport of a handgun by a business or residence premises licensee directly to or from specified locations, subject to limitations set forth in that subdivision.